Bucket ~ Hack The Box

 Returns an array of table names associated with the current account and endpoint.
 The output from ListTables is paginated, with each page returning a maximum of 100 table names.

-The Scan operation returns one or more items and item attributes by accessing every item in a table or a secondary index.
+scan The Scan operation returns one or more items and item attributes by accessing every item in a table or a secondary index.

 Using these commands, I was able to uncover and list contents of a table named users